Asynchronous Server Checks: Architecture, UX, and Accessibility

 }

 Asynchronous operations must remain fully operable and understandable for assistive technology users.
-WCAG 2.2 compliance requires explicit state announcements, predictable keyboard navigation, and graceful degradation.
+WCAG 2.2 compliance requires explicit state announcements (SC 4.1.3 Status Messages), predictable keyboard navigation, and graceful degradation.

 <input